 The Society is delighted to announce that to date (31 October 2018) an amount of R565 000 has been raised in response to our Centenary Appeal.
 We acknowledge the generous donations from members and supporters to mark its centenary.
 This fund will help sustain the Society in its second century as it continues to pursue its original goal, ‘to print, or re-print, for distribution among the members and for sale to the public, rare and valuable books, pamphlets and documents relating to the history of Southern Africa.’
-The list of donors to whom we are most grateful for their contributions can be viewed here.
+The list of donors, to whom we are most grateful, can be viewed here.

 Van Riebeeck Society

 Account: Current Account (07 051 2035).
 Branch code (02 090 9)